mstksg/inCode/copy/entries/machines-1.md

 Contrast this with a Stream, which as we have seen is just an `Auto () b`.
 Streams are then "function like things" analgous to some `(->) () b`, or `() -> b`.
 We can call functions like `() -> b` "constants", or "producers".
 They are the same every time you call them.
 Streams, however, "return" a potentially different `b` value every time they are "called".
 So, just like an Auto is a "function" that has memory, a Stream is like a *constant* that has memory.
 A stateful generator.
 A "constant" that returns something different every time you ask for it.

-You should be able to guess that, after vaguely using the phrase "function things" several times...I'm going to surprise you all with the revelation that these "function things" have a name!
+Anyway, you should be able to guess that, after vaguely using the phrase "function things" several times...I'm going to surprise you all with the revelation that these "function things" have a name!
 And maybe even...a typeclass?